Aspects of Jesus

 they were "called" to go in different directions and countries?
 Or was

-it because ultimately there was nothing much going on and they
+it because ultimately there was nothing much going on and holding them

 4. What is the essence of the difference between Christianity and

 Gnosticism?
 Which is more true or spiritual or reasonable?
 Which is more

 fallacious or dangerous?
 And why?